safudex/smartbnb/protocol.md

 Leading to a Catch-22 situation in which trading volume is needed in order to get large asset pools and arbitrators but users will only pool assets and arbitrage the pair if it has a large volume.
 For this reason the oracle might be implemented initially as a centralized oracle that simply reports on the price seen in different exchanges.
 Another possibility is to implement a system that combines both and only allows the price to be used when both mechanisms report the same price (with some tolerance).

+## Fee mechanism
+The fee mechanism needs to be:
+- computationally cheap to compute (only computed when transferring funds)
+- should be easy to compute the sum of all balances
+- should be as fair and minimal as possible

+if we were to use a basic compound percentage (reduce tokens by 0.00001% per second, new = oldB*0.9999^n) its easy to compute the total sum of tokens at any time exactly if the basic computation is easy gets out of the way really computationally expensive to compute the updated amount of tokens after some time requires computing 0.999999^n which is O(n)

+if we were to use simple percentage (reduce tokens by 0.00001*n% (constant %), newB = oldB - oldB*0.00001*n) easy to compute we can keep an updated global sum and keep changing it with the same formula -> easy computation this only provides an upper bound on the total sum (updated more frequently), we cant calculate the exact number requires people to keep transferring their tokens in order to simulate compound interest -> lose less tokens

 # Asset liquidation
 The first problem described before (SBNB burning) is fixed through the introduction of an automatic liquidation mechanism.
 Whenever some collateral funds need to be liquidated because either the collateral ratio has sinked too low or a collat has failed to meet some of his responsabilities, the collateral that needs to be liquidated will be offered in exchange for the amount of SBNB that has lost the peg, and after the trade has been completed, the collected SBNB will be burned in order to maintain the peg.